 - You can only change your insurance provider/package once a year, provided you give notice before 30 November, although some insurers allow bi-yearly cancellations with three-months notice.
 Health insurance prices vary depending on the canton.

 There are around 60 registered health insurance companies in Switzerland (see a list here in German), each offering the same benefits in their basic health insurance policies and they are obliged to accept anyone who applies, regardless of pre-existing health conditions.
 You are free to choose your own insurer.
+Some of the largest health insurance companies in Switzerland include:

 The basic health insurance policy covers: